-Another rule of thumb is to allow approximately 40% of your gross monthly income (before deductions) to cover your monthly mortgage payment plus any payments you may be making on other debts, such as loans from financial institutions, credit cards, or other regular monthly debt commitments.
+Another rule of thumb is to allow approximately 40% of your gross monthly income (before deductions)

+to cover your monthly mortgage payment (including property taxes, heating costs and 50% of condominium fees) plus any payments you may be making on other debts, such as loans from financial institutions, credit cards, or other regular monthly debt commitments.
 This 40% guideline is referred to as the Total Debt Service (TDS) ratio.